butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## SHA256
 To create a file SHA256, it need to read the whole file to generate a hash code.
 It gonna be slow for big files.

 Default, it uses a Memory Optimized SHA256 which won't stuck your system.
-So, do not uncheck it if you want to use your compute when scanning.
+So, do not uncheck it if you want to use your computer when scanning.

 There are 2 cases this hash code can not find the model on civitai:
 * Some old models, which do not have SHA256 code on civitai.